CatalinaArba/Android-Things-Personal-Project/README.md

 # Setup and Build

-- Software part
+## Software Setup
-  - Download "Arduino IDE" in your computer
-  - Create a circuit project
-  - Write the code from above
-  - Check for errors
-  - Save the code
+- **Download and Install Arduino IDE:** Install the Arduino Integrated Development Environment (IDE) on your computer.
+It's available for Windows, macOS, and Linux.
+- **Create a New Circuit Project:** Open the Arduino IDE and create a new project for your circuit.
+- **Write and Verify the Code:** Copy the code provided in the repository or write your own code to implement the desired functionality.
+Verify the code for any syntax errors.
-  - Select the board (Arduino 1R3)  and the port (COM3)
+- **Select Board and Port:** Choose the appropriate Arduino board (e.g., Arduino Uno) and the correct COM port from the Tools menu.
-  - Upload the code on the board
+- **Upload the Code:** Upload the code to your Arduino board.

-- Hardware part
+## Hardware Setup
-  - Build the circuit on the breadboard and connect the components exactly as in the picture from above
+- **Assemble the Circuit:** Follow the schematic diagram provided in the repository to assemble the circuit on a breadboard.
+Connect the Arduino board, piezo buzzer, push button, and any other components as shown.

-- The project is ready to be tested
+- **Make Necessary Connections:** Use jumper wires to make connections between the components on the breadboard and the Arduino board.
+- **Check Connections:** Double-check all connections to ensure they are secure and correct.
+- **Power On:** Power up your Arduino board using a USB cable connected to your computer or an external power source.

 # Running

--It is enough to push the button from the breadfoard to start the sequence
+- **Starting the Sequence:** Press the push button connected to the circuit to start the melody sequence.
+- **Enjoy the Melody:** Listen to the "Baby Shark" melody played by the piezo buzzer.
+- **Repeat:** If desired, press the button again to restart the sequence and enjoy the melody once more.